kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 clf = KNeighborsClassifier()
 #clf = KNeighborsClassifier(n_neighbors=4)
 ```
 In scikit-learn, all the classifiers are classes.
 This initializes the KNeighborsClassifier.
-You can specify parameters of the classifier in the parenthesis, like above in the commented line.
+You can specify parameters ("hyperparameters") of the classifier in the parenthesis, like above in the commented line.

 ```python
 from sklearn.model_selection import train_test_split